 Annette's career has been in Health and Social Care, locally and nationally, working for the Audit Commission, the Department of Health, the Health Advisory Service and the Council of Europe.
 She was appointed as a Magistrate in 1984 and is still an active member on the Family Bench.
 She has been involved with several charities in a voluntary capacity.
 I am inspired by what can be achieved to help some of the most underprivileged young people in our world to have a more fulfilling life.

 John is a consultant chest physician at Southmead Hospital, Bristol.
-He has volunteered with the Flying doctor service in Tanzania and also works with the Royal College of Physicians training doctors in Africa, India and Bangladesh.
-He was inspired to become a Trustee after hearing Fran’s story about her first visit to the Disabled New life Centre in Kathmandu, where she saw how desperately they needed support for their centre and its children.
+He has volunteered with the Flying Doctor service in Tanzania and also works with the Royal College of Physicians, training doctors in Africa, India and Bangladesh.
+He was inspired to become a Trustee after hearing Fran’s story about her first visit to the Disabled Newlife Centre in Kathmandu, where she saw how desperately they needed support for their centre and its children.
 Seeing what NCT is achieving in Nepal is truly amazing but there is still so much more that we need to do.

 Diane works as a consultant in equality and human rights.
-She has worked internationally for UN Women, UN Habitat, the Council of Europe and the EU, and nationally for a wide range of public organisations and private companies.
+She has worked internationally for UN Women, UN Habitat, Council of Europe and the EU, and nationally for a range of public organisations and private companies.
 She was an elected member of Bristol City Council for 12 years and the first women leader of the Council.
-I got involved with NCT because of the enthusiasm and dedication of those already involved and because it gives me an opportunity to use some of the experience I have gained from international work to make a positive difference to disabled children in Nepal.
+I got involved with NCT because of the enthusiasm and dedication of those already involved and because it gives me an opportunity to use some of the experience I have gained from international work to make a positive difference to children with disabilities in Nepal.